schoero/swissqrbill/doc/api.md

      > **Warning:** Setting **separate** to true sets **scissors** to false.
 To disable scissors and separate, you have to set both options to false.
    - **outlines** - `boolean`: *default* `true`.
      Whether you want render the outlines.
 This option may be disabled if you use perforated paper.
-   - **autoGenerate** - `boolean`: *default* `true`.
-     Whether you want to automatically finalize the PDF.
-When set to false you are able to add your own content to the PDF using PDFKit.

 ```js
 const data = {